STBBI prevention guide: STBBI management

 Reporting and partner notification

-STI reporting requirements and confidentiality
+STBBI reporting requirements and confidentiality

 STBBI reporting requirements vary by province and territory.
-Inform individuals that provincial or territorial public health acts and the Child Protection Act supersede healthcare provider-client confidentiality and require the release of personal information without consent of the individual for all reportable STBBIs and in suspected child abuse.
+Inform individuals that provincial or territorial public health acts and the Child Protection Act supersede healthcare provider-client confidentiality and require the release of personal information without consent of the individual for all reportable STBBI and in suspected child abuse.

 Assure the person that the information will be reported to authorities only as required by law and will otherwise remain confidential.
 Advise the person that those who receive and process this personal information are bound by ethical, legal and professional obligations to protect confidentiality.